 In search of safety

-Each activity has a specific goal related to themes such as dealing with anger, stress and interacting with peers.
-The suite of activities ultimately helps to provide children with emotional support and a much-needed sense of stability.
+TeamUp provides children aged from 6 to 18 with a suite of structured sports, play and movement activities.
+These activities combine to support children to deal with their complicated feelings.
+Each activity has a specific goal related to themes such as dealing with anger, stress and interacting with others.
+The TeamUp programme ultimately helps to provide children with emotional support and a much-needed sense of stability.

 - Contribute to increased social and emotional stability for refugee children